soha-18/RagaVeda---Hindustani-Classical-Raga-Identification/README.md

 In the later phase we will incorporate more hindustani ragas from hugging face to increase its flexibility and usability.
 It also helps to assert the accuracy of the model to be able to detect the ragas.

 ## Model Description
-This project comprises model structure based on two specific audio characteristics.
+This project comprises model structure based on Mel spectogram characteristics.We extract the spectrogram characterictics for each audio signals and create a dataset.
-- MFCC coefficient
-- Mel Spectogram

 We preprocess our audio data using MFCC coefficients and split into training and validation dataset for our 2D CNN model.
 In addition to that, this project consists of a third structure with some audio augmented features using the MFCC coefficient to compare the performance with the MFCC model.